Prospective Graduate Students

 Applications can be submitted at any time.
-However, to receive full consideration for assistantships and fellowships, applications should be complete by January 1, for admission for the following fall semester.
+However, to receive full consideration for assistantships and fellowships, applications should be completed by December 1 for admission for the following fall semester.

 Applicants must submit the following:

 - Completed online MSU Domestic or International Graduate Application via the MSU Graduate School website.
 No fee is required for the initial application.

 - Three letters of recommendation, completed by instructors or supervisors familiar with the applicant's work.
 Letters of recommendation must be submitted on official stationery with an original signature.

 - A written Academic Statement.
 Include on the application or attach a separate sheet with a concise academic statement of your plans for graduate study, your career goals, and how MSU's graduate program will help you meet your career and educational objectives.